-Apart from several short stories published at the end of the 1920s, du Maurier’s writing career really began with her first novel, The Loving Spirit (1931), and she continued writing right up until the publication of her last novel in 1972, Rule Britannia.
+Apart from several short stories published at the end of the 1920s, du Maurier’s writing career really began with her first novel, The Loving Spirit (1931), and Daphne du Maurier continued writing books right up until the publication of her last novel in 1972, Rule Britannia.
 So her career spans a wide temporal range across the twentieth century.

 Obviously, she’s most well-known for Rebecca and the big Cornish novels: My Cousin Rachel, Frenchman’s Creek, Jamaica Inn.
-But in my own five choices, I wanted to showcase the wide range of styles and genres in which du Maurier wrote.
+But in my own five choices of Daphne du Maurier books, I wanted to showcase the wide range of styles and genres in which du Maurier wrote.
 Despite celebrating its 80th anniversary this year, I didn’t want to pick Rebecca, though it’s brilliant of course.
 Du Maurier is often incorrectly categorised as a romantic novelist, dismissed as just a bestseller.
 The assumption is that writers who are popular bestsellers simply can’t be literary.
 Obviously that’s not true.

 “Du Maurier is often incorrectly categorised as a romantic novelist, dismissed as just a bestseller”